infobloxopen/infoblox-nios-go-client/grid/docs/MemberDnsDnstapSetting.md

 NewMemberDnsDnstapSettingWithDefaults instantiates a new MemberDnsDnstapSetting object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDnstapReceiverAddressOrFqdn

+`func (o *MemberDnsDnstapSetting) GetDnstapReceiverAddressOrFqdn() string`

+GetDnstapReceiverAddressOrFqdn returns the DnstapReceiverAddressOrFqdn field if non-nil, zero value otherwise.

+### GetDnstapReceiverAddressOrFqdnOk

+`func (o *MemberDnsDnstapSetting) GetDnstapReceiverAddressOrFqdnOk() (*string, bool)`

+GetDnstapReceiverAddressOrFqdnOk returns a tuple with the DnstapReceiverAddressOrFqdn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDnstapReceiverAddressOrFqdn

+`func (o *MemberDnsDnstapSetting) SetDnstapReceiverAddressOrFqdn(v string)`

+SetDnstapReceiverAddressOrFqdn sets DnstapReceiverAddressOrFqdn field to given value.

+### HasDnstapReceiverAddressOrFqdn

+`func (o *MemberDnsDnstapSetting) HasDnstapReceiverAddressOrFqdn() bool`

+HasDnstapReceiverAddressOrFqdn returns a boolean if a field has been set.

 ### GetDnstapReceiverPort